InformaticsMatters/dls-fragalysis-stack-kubernetes/README.md

     $ ansible-galaxy install -r requirements.yaml --force
     $ ansible-galaxy collection install -r collection-requirements.yaml --force

+Create a service account (and access token), that can be used to manufacture `KUBECONFIG` files providing users (and AWX) access to the cluster.
+This is a one-off task.

+See the README in `cluster-prep`.

 ## Configuring the AWX server
 To setup the AWX server for a specific cluster refer to the `README` in the `awx-configuration` directory.